-As was already the case for ALF, PACAP will work on fundamental technologies for computer science: processor architecture, performance-oriented compilation and guaranteed response time for real-time.
+PACAP works on fundamental technologies for computer science: processor architecture, performanceoriented compilation and guaranteed response time for real-time.
 The research results may have impacts on any application domain that requires high performance execution (telecommunication, multimedia, biology, health, engineering, environment...), but also on many embedded applications that exhibit other constraints such as power consumption, code size and guaranteed response time.